Download a curriculum guide (PDF) from Simon & Schuster, here.

 MOONSHOT NOTES, about details in the drawings, is here.
 (Not yet updated for the expanded edition, but I'll get to it, really!)

-An account of happening to meet Apollo 11 Command Module Pilot Michael Collins on the Airtrain at the Dallas/Fort Worth airport (recounted on Twitter) is here.
+An account of a chance meeting with Apollo 11 Command Module Pilot Michael Collins on the Airtrain at the Dallas/Fort Worth airport (recounted on Twitter, back when it was Twitter, RIP) is here.

 A wide-ranging collection of articles and interactive experiences about the Apollo program, compiled for the 50th anniversary of the first moon landing, is available from The New York Times here.